-Connectomics is a burgeoning field!
-Whether you're a psychologist interested in understanding the neural basis of cognition, or a neuroscientist seeking to understand brain network organization in health and disease, the Australian Connectomics School is for you!
+Connectomics is a burgeoning field and whether you're a psychologist interested in understanding the neural basis of cognition, a neuroscientist seeking to understand brain network organization in health and disease, or a physicist seeking to understand how network science can be applied to the brain, the Australian School on Connectomics aims to provide an introduction to the area to get you going with your own analyses.
 Studying brain networks requires proficiency in new computational tools and an understanding of concepts from graph theory and network science.
 This three-day school aims to provide an introduction to the fundamentals of these tools and concepts.
 Our objective is to equip you with practical skills to build, visualize and analyze brain networks.

 Content: Topics covered include: building structural and functional connectomes, connectome visualization, connectome inference, connectome dynamics, causal models, network communication, efficiency, modularity, hubs, centrality and rich clubs.